Andrew-McCall/DotNetWebsite/README.md

 # DotNetWebsite

 ## Description
 Hopefully a webiste for personal use.
 Plans aren't in stone (Neither are updates).
-I used Mongo since I have services already setup and most tech is for fun.
+I used Mongo since I have services already setup and most tech choices are for fun.

 > This is not intented to be an actual product or stack.

 ## Setup
 ### Technologies
 DotNot (Blazer)
 MongoDB
 Tailwind CSS

 ### Running Requirements
  - MongoDB, currently hosted locally